Using effective communication in a business environment is one of the best ways to motivate and engage employees.

 However, the moment you speak in a way that is confusing to others, you lose that credibility.

 We’ve also found that context is important.
 You can provide context in a meaningful way, which we described above.
-It’s also how we portray or framethis context.
+It’s also how we portray or frame the context.

-It’s important to understand the context your audience is coming from.
+It’s important to understand the context your audience has.
 This is much easier to do in an internal communication setting because we know who we want to influence.

 This is much more difficult with marketing, because we don’t know specific names, we just have an idea of who we are speaking to.
 Often marketers call this a client avatar.

 If you do not understand your audience’s context, you will not be able to communicate effectively.